openvinotoolkit/datumaro/docs/source/docs/level-up/intermediate_skills/09_data_filtering.rst

             datum filter -e <how/to/filter/dataset> --project <path/to/project>

         We can set ``<how/to/filter/dataset>`` as your own filter like ``'/item/annotation[label="cat" and area > 85]'``.
-        This example commands will filter only items through the bbox annotations which have `cat` label and bbox area (`w * h`) more than 85.
+        This example command will filter only items through the bbox annotations which have `cat` label and bbox area (`w * h`) more than 85.

     .. tab-item:: CLI